swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

 ## Alternatives considered

-We could have made the Swift compatibility version default to the version of the Swift tools in use if not specified.
-However, tying this to the Swift tools version instead allows existing Swift 3 language packages to build with the Swift 4 tools without changes, as they won't need to explicitly specify a Swift compatibility version in order to continue to build with the Swift 3 language.
+We could have made the Swift language version default to the version of the Swift tools in use if not specified.
+However, tying this to the Swift tools version instead allows existing Swift 3 language packages to build with the Swift 4 tools without changes, as they won't need to explicitly specify a Swift language version in order to continue to build with the Swift 3 language.

 We chose not to support any command line features to modify the selected version (e.g., to force a Swift 4 compiler to use Swift 3 mode where acceptable) in order to keep this proposal simple.
 We will consider these in the future if they prove necessary.

-We considered supporting a way to set the Swift compatibility version on a per-module basis, instead of needing to set it for the entire package.
+We considered supporting a way to set the Swift language version on a per-module basis, instead of needing to set it for the entire package.
 We think this would be best done using build settings, which the package manager does not yet support.
 We are pending per-module support for this